lumuller/DocumentsRecommenderUsingJaccardWithoutLibs/README.md

 2. Retrieve all intersection registers in which the document base is referred as documentA or documentB;
 3. Check the intersection list, and for each intersection:

 	3.1.
-Retrieves the self-interction register from base document and the compared document;
+Retrieves the self-intersection register from base document and the compared document;

 	3.2.
 Calculate Jaccard index based on the retrieve values: intersectionAB / (selfIntersectionA + selfIntersectionB - intersectionAB);